teeseira/eks-deployment-actions/README.md

 This guide demonstrates how to deploy a Node.js application to Amazon Elastic Kubernetes Service (EKS) using GitHub Actions.

 ## Prerequisites

-Ensure you have the following prerequisites installed and configured:
 - Docker
 - GitHub Actions
 - ECR (Elastic Container Registry)